dorindorin97/Trident-Network/README.md

 This starts the backend on port 4000 and the React frontend on port 3000 using mock data.

+The explorer includes dark/light themes and English/Portuguese translations.
+Your preferences are saved in local storage.

+The search bar accepts block numbers, transaction hashes and account addresses and will navigate to the appropriate detail page.

 ### Deploy with Docker Compose
 ```bash
 docker compose -f docker-compose.prod.yml up -d